 Space radiation is a very important factor affecting both humans and electronic systems (Konradi et al., 1994).
 The trapped radiation environment, consisting of large amounts of energetic charged particles, can be potentially harmful to human beings and space vehicles immerged in it (Qin et al., 2014).
 Geomagnetically trapped ionized particles, mainly electrons and protons, are a hazard to modern spaceflight (Fürst et al., 2009).
+Furthermore, the reduction of solar energy when it went through the atmosphere indicated that there is an atmospheric turbidity (Gopir et al., 2018).
+Modern society relies heavily on complex electronic systems mounted in spacecraft, which are exposed to extraterrestrial influences (Zavvari et al., 2014).
+There are a

-There are a number of damage spacecraft sustains whilst in orbit.
+30 number of damage spacecraft sustains whilst in orbit.
 These range from space debris, problems with the vacuum of space, various problems associated with the plasma environment, and various problems explicitly associated with the radiation environment (Heirtzler, 2002).
 One of the cases is with the International Space Station.
 It needs an additional shielding to deal with this sort of problem.
-Other examples are the Hubble Space Telescope that stops data collection whilst passing by the SAA.
-One SAA effect on the DORIS carrying satellites
+Other examples are the Hubble Space Telescope that stops data collection whilst passing by the